 Term of Award:

-This fellowship is an annual award that covers Fall and Spring semesters only.
-Summer session(s) is not included.
-Recipients are subject to a mid-year progress review during the first two weeks of the Spring Semester (Please see below).
+- This fellowship is an annual award that covers Fall and Spring semesters only.
+Summer sessions are not included.
+Recipients are subject to a mid-year progress review during the first two weeks of the Spring semester (see below).

 - This fellowship is available to continuing degree-seeking students at UWest.
 ESL students or students seeking a certificate only are not qualified for this fellowship.

-- To qualify for the fellowship a student must carry a full-time credit load.
-That is defined as registering for, and successfully completing, a minimum of 12 credits each semester (24 credits per academic year) for undergraduates and 9 credits each semester (18 credits per academic year) for graduate students.
-A student must be pre-registered at the full-time credit level before the award can be made available to him or her.
-Exceptions to this full-time enrollment rule may be made through an appeal process for students who are in their final semester.
+- To qualify for the fellowship, a student must carry a full-time credit load.
+That is defined as registering for, and successfully completing, a minimum of 12 units each semester (24 units per academic year) for undergraduates and 9 units each semester (18 units per academic year) for graduate students.
+A student must be pre-registered at the full-time credit level before the award can be made available.
+Exceptions to this full-time enrollment rule may be made through an appeal process for students in their final semester.

-- Minimum required GPA 3.75 for graduates, GPA 3.5 for undergraduates.
+- The minimum required GPA is 3.75 for graduates and 3.5 for undergraduates.
 Exceptions may be made based on individual cases.
 Students who have a GPA lower than the minimum requirements may still be considered for fellowship acceptance if they are able to demonstrate distinguished strength in other evaluation criteria.